Atiyakh/Fluxon/README.md

 ## Getting Started

 ### Setting up The Server
 Setting up the server is pretty simple.
-First you pick your favorite server from ```Fluxon.Endpoint```, let's say you happened to choose ```AsyncServer``` as your main Endpoint for the server (which is the only one available right now, more on the way tho)
+First you pick your favorite server from ```Fluxon.Endpoint```, let's say you happened to choose ```AsyncServer``` as your main Endpoint for your application (which is the only one available right now, more on the way tho)

 write this in your ```server.py```
 ```python